achen120/midterm/README.md

 What's more, according to ['How Poverty Affects Classroom Engagement'](http://www.ascd.org/publications/educational-leadership/may13/vol70/num08/How-Poverty-Affects-Classroom-Engagement.aspx) by Eric Jensen, Students in poverty are exposed to food with lower nutritional value and are less likely to exercise and receive appropriate medications.
 In such an unfavorable condition, it's harder for them to listen, concentrate, and learn.
 This can hurt reading ability and other skills to achieve good academic standing.
 Also, poverty can cause vocabulary problem, which can leads to poor academic performance, because students who grow up in low socioeconomic conditions typically have a smaller vocabulary than middle-class students do, which raises the risk for academic failure.
 When students aren't familiar with words, they don't want to read and might think that school is not for them.
 In addition, many students don't want to be deappreciated by their peers, so they won't participate in class.

-Based on students’ poor academic performance in Baltimore, they might need extra help on school work.
-However, since most of the students are in severe poverty, paying for extra help is difficult for them.
-Thus, government should assign more funding on this.
-And school can recruit more staffs to provide teaching.
+Due to students’ poor academic performance in Baltimore, they might need extra help on school work.
+However, since most of the students are suffering severe poverty, paying for extra academic help is a burden for them.
+Thus, government should assign more funding for schools recruit more staffs and provide additional help sessions.

 ### Future Suggestions
-In order to come up with some more further suggestion on the issue, we tried to narrow down the idea of poverty into small pieces.
-Therefore, in second round analysis, we do linear regression multiple times to determined which factor caused by Poverty condition has the largest influence on the academic performance.
+In order to come up with some more further suggestion on the issue, we tried to narrow down the idea of poverty into smaller pieces.
+In our second round analysis, we did linear regression multiple times to determine which factor caused by Poverty condition has the largest influence on the academic performance.

-From the chart below, we can clearly see that the p-value between Poverty and sense of safety is as low as 1.7E-5 which indicate an extremely high statistical significance.
-Meanwhile, the negative coefficient as -51.46 implies that the higher poverty rate typically in company with less sense of Safety.
+From the chart below, we can clearly see that the p-value between Poverty and sense of safety on the route to school is as low as 1.7E-5, which indicate an extremely high statistical significance.
+Meanwhile, the negative coefficient as -51.46, implying that the higher poverty rate typically in company with less sense of Safety.

 ![alt text](https://github.com/achen120/midterm/blob/master/p-value%20for%20safety%20and%20perform.jpg)

-Based on the observation, we make our assumption that such sense of security has negative impact on student’s academic performance.
-Therefore, we do the linear regression again with sense of safety and academic performance.
-Chart below shows safety relationship with Academic performance.
-P-value for safety is 4.34E-37, which is smaller than 0.05.
-Thus, safety has relation with student’s Academic performance.
-Since coefficient is positive, this means as students have stronger sense of secure on the route to school, their academic performance rises.
+Based on the observation, we make our assumption that such sense of security has an impact on student’s academic performance.
+Therefore, we do the linear regression again between sense of safetiness and academic performance.
+As the P-value for safety is 4.34E-37, which is smaller than 0.05, there exists a correlation.
+And since the coefficient is positive, this means that as students have stronger sense of security on the route to school, their academic performance rises.

 ![alt text](https://github.com/achen120/midterm/blob/master/Performance%20vs%20Safety.JPG)

-Based on the Correlationship between these two variables, we do a further analysis of linear relationship between Academic Performance and student's sense of security.
+Based on the Correlationship between these two variables, we do a further analysis of linear relationship between Academic Performance and student's sense of security on the route to school.
 The graph below shows a clear linear relationship between them.

 ![alt text](https://github.com/achen120/midterm/blob/master/Trendline%20Performance%20vs%20Sense%20of%20security.JPG)